 “You’re going to do what?”
-That was the question my friends and family asked me when I told them that I had decided to be a pilot.
+That was the question my friends and family asked me when I told them that I had decided to become a pilot.

-Back when I started flying, there were not a lot of female pilots in the air, so it was unusual to hear that a female was going to teach people how to fly airplanes.
+Back when I started flying, there were not a lot of female pilots in the air, so it was unusual to hear that I wanted to teach people how to fly airplanes.

 At the time, I didn’t really care about the naysayers who let me know with their raised eyebrows and snarky comments that they thought I was certifiable.
 What mattered to me was that I got to be in the air every single day!

 That goal was born out of the sheer love I felt for piloting an aircraft.
 I saved up for 2 years to pay for my training and now it was happening.
 Alone in the sky, I felt connected to everything around me.
 The world made sense and so did I. I loved to pre-flight.
 I loved to talk planes.
 I even loved ground school!
-That’s how I knew that the next step for me was to become a flight instructor and so I did.
-I felt like I was exactly where I was meant to be.
+That’s how I knew that the next step for me was to become a flight instructor.

 I followed my bliss and I found a profession that I loved.